Help updated December 26th, 2024

 If your guitar arrived damaged simply email us and we’ll send a new replacement guitar immediately.
 Once we know you have a new guitar we’ll make arrangements to pick it up and file a damage claim with the shipper.

-Rest assured if you’re not happy with your guitar we’re not happy and we’ll either send a new guitar or issue a full refund.
-Mr. Zager inspects every guitar before it ships which usually eliminates these issues but sometimes there’s a computer glitch on the order and it will show to send a lower price discount model so Mr. Zager overlooks any cosmetic issues.
-Also, there are natural grain irregularities that some players look at as characters making that guitar unique that others consider a defect.
-Bottom line we want you happy with your lifetime guitar so let us know if you’d like a new guitar or an extra discount on price and we’ll make it right.
+Rest assured if you’re not happy with your guitar we’re not happy, and we’ll either send a new guitar or issue a full refund.
+Mr. Zager inspects all guitars before they ship which usually eliminates these issues, but sometimes there’s an error on an order and it will show to send a discount model so Mr. Zager overlooks any cosmetic issues.
+Also, there are natural grain irregularities in wood that some players look at as character making that guitar unique, that others may consider a defect.
+We also use real pearl and real abalone inlay which sometimes isn’t as bright as the fake stuff you see on entry guitars, but Mr. Zager uses only real quality materials on his guitars which is why they last forever and have lifetime warranties.
+Bottom line we want you happy with your so let us know if you’d like a new guitar or an extra discount on price and we’ll make it right.

 This is shown on the Fishman user guides at the top of our electronics page. https://zagerguitar.com/electronic-problems/ In brief, on the 900 and 80 Series guitars the control panel folds open after pulling on the clasp that holds the control box closed.
 On the 50 Series, 20 Series, Parlor and Travel Series guitars the battery is located on the lower outside box of your guitar.
 Pull the clasp and open the door and the battery will fall out.
 Fishman recommends Energizer 9 volt batteries as they’re slightly taller and make a better connection.
 We’ve had customers who thought their systems weren’t working who tried Energizer 9 volt batteries and their systems worked perfectly again.